top of page

 Jewish Time

 Discover the Hebrew calendar as a bridge between spiritual practice and the natural world.
-Unpack the cycles and rhythms of Jewish time and explore how festivals, Rosh Chodesh, and traditions help us stay connected to the sacred by tethering to something bigger and more ancient.
+Unpack the cycles and rhythms of Jewish time and explore how festivals and other seasonal traditions help us stay connected to the sacred by tethering to something bigger and more ancient.

 Photo by: Aliko Weste